daleonpz/daleonpz.github.io/_posts/2017-04-10-C-noob-details.md

 title: Details of C that every noob forgets
 ---

-I am still forgeting some of them, that's why I wrote this post ;)
+I am still forgetting some of them, that's why I wrote this post ;)

-# Details
+# C Details

 ## Floating numbers
 The IEEE 754 standard specifies that a floating-point number will be represented as follows:

   *  Sign bit: 1 bit
   *  Exponent width: 8 bits
-  *  Significand precision: 23 bits
+  *  Significant precision: 23 bits

 Read more [here](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)